kolesnikov-sa/weatherwiz-cra-ts/README.md

 ## Changelog

+## [0.1.2] - 2025-01-30
+- Changed site address to weather.thewizapps.com
+- Changed app title to WeatherWiz
+- Removed active dots from the chart

 ## [0.1.1] - 2025-01-22
 - Added feels like and zero lines to the chart
 - Added showing temperature in Celcius only